 Indicator 2.1: Inclusion of land-use or forestry mitigation targets

-These overall numbers are in line with the analysis undertaken in the 2015 report.
-The decision of a relatively large majority of countries to include land-use within their emission targets, and of most additional countries to at least adopt a non-emission target on land use, means that Indicator 2 can be considered to have been met.
+As with last year’s assessment, the decision of a relatively large majority of countries to include land use within their emission targets, and of most additional countries to at least adopt a non-emission target on land use, means that Indicator 2.1 can be considered to have been met.